couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/09-embedded-documents.md

 end
 ```

-In this example, we define an `Address` class as an embedded document and include it as an attribute in the `User` model using the `attribute` method.
+In this example, we define an `Address` class as an nested document and include it as an attribute in the `User` model using the `attribute` method.

 ## 9.2.
 Embedding Documents

-To embed a document within a parent document, you can assign an instance of the embedded document class to the corresponding attribute.
+To embed a document within a parent document, you can assign an instance of the nested document class to the corresponding attribute.

 ```ruby
 user = User.new(name: 'John Doe', email: 'john@example.com')